 Some software vendors seduce organizations into an upward curve of ever-increasing costs.
 And getting out is a tough and stressful process.
 If you've ever been lured into a solution like this, you’ve probably sworn to never go back.

-Benefit from Industry Experience; Provide a Solution Faster
+Benefit from Industry Experience — Provide a Document Processing System Faster

 It may make more economical sense to invest your technical talent’s time in configuring a pre-built solution rather than building a new one.

-Because pre-built document processing solutions leverage lessons learned from years of experience across a wide range of use-cases, they offer more efficiencies and cost savings.
+Because pre-built intelligent document processing systems leverage lessons learned from years of experience across a wide range of use-cases, they offer more efficiencies and cost savings.

 To determine the likelihood of a successful project completing on time, balance the experience of your developers with the existing demand placed on them.
 Do they have an immense amount of free time, and are they over-qualified for current projects?